Management and Security

 - Schedule a software distribution task for that package

-For more information, see Distribute a package or Apple Macintosh Application/Software Deployment Guide.
+For more information, see Distribute a package and this detailed Ivanti Community article, the Apple Macintosh Application/Software Deployment Guide.

 Was this article useful?